DessimozLab/phylo-io/README.md

 ####  Navigating the Tree

 Once the tree is loaded and displayed, the tree can be navigated by panning, or zooming in/out with the mouse or by the buttons on the lower right side.
-Searching the tree it possible using the search box in the upper right corner.
+Searching the tree is possible using the search box in the upper right corner.

 ####  Customizing the Tree